 Cash is NOT equal to Profit

-Have you ever sat in a meeting with us or your old accountant and been told you how much profit you’ve made and you’ve thought ‘well where is all the money then?’
+Have you ever sat in a meeting with your accountant and been told you how much profit you’ve made, only to think ‘well where is all the money then?’
 You may even have been congratulated on your lift in performance but in the front of your mind you’re wondering how you’re going to make payroll tomorrow.

 - Tax payments – even if your profit figure is reported as ‘after tax’ the timing of those tax payments is very different to what is in the profit and loss.
 For example, you may have paid too much tax and be due a refund (or vice versa and owe some more tax).